kavicastelo/job_seeker/api-Docs/testPlanDocumentation.md

 # Test Plan
 ## Introduction
-The test plan designed to describe the scope, approach, resources and all of the testing activities of project Job Seeker Online Appointment web application.
+The test plan designed to describe the scope, approach, resources and all the testing activities of project Job Seeker Online Appointment web application.

 ## 1. Test Strategy
 ### 1.1 Scope